hbc/NGS_Data_Analysis_Course/lessons/02_searching_files.md

 We can also do something tricky and use the command `wc`. `wc` stands for *word count*.
 It counts the number of lines or characters.
 So, we can use it to count the number of lines we're getting back from our `grep` command.
 And that will magically tell us how many sequences we're finding.
-We're

 `$ grep NNNNNNNNNN Mov10_oe_1.subset.fq | wc`